 (b) the person ceases to be a member of the staff of the University or a contractor.

-[Section 16AA inserted by No. 32 of 2016 s.
+[Section 16AA inserted: No. 32 of 2016 s.
 146.]

 16A.
 By-laws regulating use etc. of University lands

 (1) In this section —

 lands of the University means the lands described in subsection (4) and includes all buildings, structures and erections of any kind (whether permanent or temporary) on that land.